rukai/DPedal/readme.md

 Select PCB Assembly.
 When prompted upload the `production/bom.csv` for the bom and the `production/positions.csv` for the positions file.

+### Cherry MX compatible switches

+You will need to obtain your own cherry MX switches.
+I use gateron green switches because foot activated inputs benefit from a lot of extra activation force but feel free to experiment yourself.

 ## License